 The history of the Komaba Campus has therefore been a tale of growth.
 When it started in 1949, the Junior Division had two sections for human sciences and two sections for natural sciences.
-Currently there are three sections for each branch, and the total enrollment in the Junior Division is 6,643, double what it was in 1949.
-There are 433 students in the Senior Division, and 1,331 Master's and Doctoral students in the Graduate School of Arts and Sciences.
-The number of full-time faculty members, including professors, associate professors, lecturers and research associates was 377 as of May 1, 2014, which is about two point seven times as many as in the year of the establishment of the College.
+Currently there are three sections for each branch, and the total enrollment in the Junior Division is 6,641, double what it was in 1949.
+There are 463 students in the Senior Division, and 1,289 Master's and Doctoral students in the Graduate School of Arts and Sciences.
+The number of full-time faculty members, including professors, associate professors, lecturers and research associates was 361 as of May 1, 2015, which is about 2.6 times as many as in the year of the establishment of the College.